15x09: My "Magic" Mirror

 I live in the UK, so his choice of attire wasn't exactly anything new to me.

-Once my friends and I had crossed the street, I couldn't help but look behind me, as I was confused as to why someone was at the bus stop at 2.30 in the morning.
+Once my friends and I had crossed the street, I couldn't help but look behind me, as I was confused as to why someone was at the bus stop at two.

 We then started walking faster, and the next time I looked behind me, he was quite literally running toward us.